ChrisSavoie16/REsume/README.md

 # Resume
 Programming showcase for resume

-Features some programs done for assignements and some done on personal time.
+Features some programs done for assignments and some done on personal time.